Dior Sauvage vs. Bleu de Chanel.

 Dior Sauvage

-It brings a clean lavender that is kind of barbershop-like but only lasts for the first half an hour or so.
+After five minutes, ambroxan washes over the scent like a tidal wave.
+It brings a clean lavender, like a shaving cream, but only lasts for the first half and hour or so.

 Bleu de Chanel